 Except in the early years of most contracts, the interpolated terminal reserve is roughly equivalent to the policy’s cash value.
 In special conditions, such as where the interpolated terminal reserve does not approximate the policy’s true value (for example, if the insured donor was terminally ill and had only 1 or 2 months to live), the value of a premium-paying policy may be more than the sum of the interpolated terminal reserve plus unearned premiums as of the date of the gift.
 (Unearned premiums are defined as the proportionate part of the last premium paid that is attributable to the remainder of the period for which the premium was paid.)

-Mr. Martin owned an ordinary life policy on his partner’s life to fund a cross-purchase agreement.
+For example, Mr. Martin owned an ordinary life policy on his partner’s life to fund a cross-purchase agreement.
 The policy was 9 years and 4 months old at the time of Mr. Martin’s death.
 The gross annual premium was $2,800, and Mr. Martin died four months after the most recent “premium due” date.
 Assuming no accrued dividends or policy loans, the policy would be valued as follows: